 Package holidays are around 19 per cent more expensive than last year, research from consumer group Which? has revealed, so if you want to get away, it’s best to look at ways that don’t involve a flight.

-Airbnb or hotels are reasonable, and you can do whatever the bride-to-be fancies, from shopping, sightseeing, sunbathing, or simply watching the world go by with a coffee before an evening in a beautiful restaurant.
-Why not push the boat out with the centuries-old La Rôtisserie d’Argent for its famous pressed duck?
+Do whatever the bride-to-be fancies, from shopping, sightseeing, sunbathing, or simply watching the world go by with a coffee before an evening in a beautiful restaurant.
+Why not push the boat out with the centuries old La Rôtisserie d’Argent for its famous pressed duck?

 We hope you have enjoyed these tips – and they’ve sparked some inspiration for the perfect hen party for a small group or gaggle of fun-loving hens!